lwa-project/lsl/doc/source/scripts.rst

 Data Reading and Writing
 ========================
+splitTBW.py
+  :Description: Split a TBW file containing multiple captures into several single capture files.

+  :Usage: splitTBW.py [options] file

+  :Options: -h, --help             	Display this help information

+            -c, --count            	Number of capturs to split off -o, --offset           	Number of captures to skip before splitting -d, --date             	Label the split files with a date rather than a sequence number

+splitTBN.py
+  :Description: Split a TBN file containing multiple seconds into several files

+  :Usage: splitTBN.py [options] file

+  :Options: -h, --help             	Display this help information

+            -c, --count            	Number of seconds to keep -o, --offset           	Number of seconds to skip before splitting -d, --date             	Label the split files with a date rather than a sequence number

 readTBW.py
   :Description: Example script for reading in TBW data and writing it to a TSFITS file.